-In addition, it is important to tell your doctor and the technologist performing your breast MRI about any metal implants or metal fragments you have in your body.
-These can cause serious complications when exposed to the strong magnetic pull generated by the breast MRI machine.
-People with most pacemakers, for example, cannot have an MRI.
+Tell your doctor and the radiation technologist about any metal implants or metal fragments you have in your body.
+These can cause serious complications when exposed to the MRI’s strong magnetic pull.
+People with most pacemakers, brain aneurysm clips, and cochlear implants cannot have an MRI.

-You will be asked to sign a consent form that states you understand the benefits and risks of the breast MRI and agree to have the test done.
+Finally, you may be asked to sign a consent form.
+It states you understand the benefits and risks of the breast MRI and agree to have the test done.
 Talk with your doctor about any concerns you have about the procedure.

 Before the exam

-When you arrive for your breast MRI, you will need to remove any jewelry or other metal objects you are wearing.
-You may need to change into a hospital gown, as well.
+When you arrive for your breast MRI, you will need to remove jewelry or metal objects you are wearing.
+You may need to change into a hospital gown.

-You will be given a contrast material called gadolinium through an intravenous (IV) line (a small needle connected to a tube and inserted into your vein).
-A nurse or doctor will insert a small needle into a vein in your arm or hand; saline solution will flow through the IV line until the contrast material is injected at a specific point during the examination.
-The dye will travel through your bloodstream and help to create a clearer picture of your breasts.
-(Patients undergoing breast MRI for a ruptured implant will not need the contrast material.)
-The contrast material may cause allergic reactions and cause complications in patients with kidney or liver problems, so it is important to tell your doctor about any health conditions you may have.
+You will be given a contrast material called gadolinium through an intravenous (IV) line.
+A technologist, nurse or doctor will insert a small needle into a vein in your arm or hand.
+This needle is connected to tubing.
+A saline solution will flow through the IV line until the contrast material is injected at a specific point during the examination.
+The contrast will travel through your bloodstream and help to create a clearer picture of your breasts.

 During the procedure

 The exam table will slide through the hole in the center of the machine.
-You will need to lay very still during the breast MRI's two-to-six imaging sequences.
-Each sequence will last up to 15 minutes.
+You will need to lay very still during the breast MRI's various imaging sequences.
 You will know that the machine is taking images because you will hear extremely loud tapping and knocking sounds.
-Your breasts may feel warm during the MRI; this is normal.
-You will be allowed to relax slightly between each imaging sequence but will be asked to maintain your body position as much as possible.
+You will be allowed to relax slightly between each imaging sequence but will need to maintain your body position as much as possible.

 During the examination, the technologist will be in a nearby room, separated by a window.
-The technologist will be able to see you, and you will be able to communicate at all times through an intercom system.
+The technologist will be able to see you.
+You will be able to communicate at all times through an intercom system.

 When the procedure is complete, you may be asked to remain on the exam table while a radiologist reviews the images to determine if additional images are needed.